Brief Description of Employees’ and Employers’ Associations

 Rights and Importance of Trade Unions

 Employees have the right to join an independent trade union but the number of workers who belong to a trade union has diminished in recent years.
-Just under a quarter of UK workers are members of a trade union and around three in 10 workers have their contracts regulated through collective bargaining between unions and employers.
-55% of workplaces have no trace of unions.
+Just under a quarter of UK workers are members of a trade union and around three in ten workers have their contracts regulated through collective bargaining between unions and employers.

 Union rights may be collective or individual.
 The union, its representatives and its members benefit from collective rights, which protect them in the exercise of collective functions.
 As regards individual rights, it is unlawful to refuse to employ a person, because they are a member of a trade union.
 In addition, the dismissal of an employee or detrimental treatment on union grounds will be an automatically unfair dismissal.